 5. Let Naked Apartments do some of the work for you.

-You may feel pressured to spend every waking minute online for fear that the perfect place will slip through your fingers, but by plugging in what you’re looking for and signing up for daily email alerts, you remove one of the more anxiety-provoking aspects of the apartment-hunting process.
+You may feel pressured to spend every waking minute online for fear that the perfect place will slip through your fingers, but by plugging in what you’re looking for, apartments for rent nyc, and signing up for daily email alerts, you remove one of the more anxiety-provoking aspects of the apartment-hunting process.